MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/remove-views.md

 Custom public views can be turned off and these turned off views can be turned on.
 While a view is turned off, the view isn't available in the associated model-driven apps for users to select.
 Public views set as the default view for the table can't be turned off.

-1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), open the environment you want, select **Solutions** on the left navigation pane and then open the unmanaged solution your want.
+1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), open the environment you want, select **Solutions** on the left navigation pane, and then open the unmanaged solution you want.
 1. Open the table you want, and then select the **Views** area under **Data experiences**.
 1. Select the view you want to turn on or off, and then select either **Turn off** or **Turn on** on the command bar.

 ## Delete a view

+Deleting a view permanently removes it from the environment.

-1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), open the environment you want, select **Solutions** on the left navigation pane and then open the unmanaged solution your want.
+1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), open the environment you want, select **Solutions** on the left navigation pane, and then open the unmanaged solution you want.
 1. Open the table you want, and then select the **Views** area under **Data experiences**.
 1. Select the view you want to remove, and then select **Remove** > **Delete from this environment** on the command bar.